MainDevWork/Sunsetting_Procedure_Console/README.md

+# Sunsetting Procedure Console

-<a name="top"></a>**A tracking system that records a named owner, a decision, a reason and a date for each of the 12,710 web addresses on a corporate website, so that pages can be retired before the site moves to new software.**
+**A tracking system that records a named owner, a decision, a reason and a date for each of the 12,710 web addresses on a corporate website, so that pages can be retired before the site moves to new software.**

 A large organisation's website grows one page at a time over many years, and pages are added far faster than anyone removes them.
 That is harmless until the site has to move to a new content management system, which is the software the organisation uses to publish and edit its web pages.
 A move copies content across page by page, so somebody has to decide, for every single page, whether it goes or stays.